-For students who have met the minimum requirements, their semester score will be calculated as the weighted average of the following scores (each as a percentage):
+For students who have met the minimum requirements, their semester score is calculated as the weighted average of the following scores (each as a percentage):

-instrument weight Projects 30 Tests 60 (4 @ 15 each) Other 10
+instrument weight Projects 30

+Tests 60 (4 @ 15 each)

+Other 10

-... where Other comprises short assignments, in-class activities, readings, quizzes, code style, etc. Some of these may be graded for correctness, others may be marked as done or not.
-Also, students can get extra credit points applied to the "other" category for each mistake in the book they are the first to discover.
+...where Other comprises short assignments, in-class activities, readings, quizzes, code style, etc. Some of these may be graded for correctness, others may be marked as done or not.
+Also, students may get extra credit points applied to the "other" category for each mistake in the book they are the first to discover, at the instructor's discretion.